Ashley-Blu/Task-1-Node-TS-Shopping-List-API/README.md

 This is the list of all the things you can do:
 ---

+# Add an item
+- POST /lists

+# Retrieve all item
 - GET /lists

+# Retrieve an item using its idea
 - GET /lists/:id
-- POST /lists
 Content-Type: application/json

 {